joshbegley/nyt-latest/README.md

 `The Australian government is the latest victim of a hack by artificial intelligence tools, adding to growing worries about the technology.`\
 https://www.nytimes.com/2026/09/24/business/dealbook/ai-safety-concerns-go-global.html

 **U.N.
-Live Updates: Abbas and Netanyahu to Deliver Dueling Speeches**\
+Live Updates: Abbas and Netanyahu Offer Dueling Speeches**\
-`Prime Minister Benjamin Netanyahu of Israel and the Palestinian leader, Mahmoud Abbas, are set to deliver separate addresses to the United Nations General Assembly amid criticism of Israel’s conduct in Gaza.`\
+`The Palestinian leader, Mahmoud Abbas, is addressing the United Nations General Assembly on video after he was denied a U.S. visa.
+Prime Minister Benjamin Netanyahu of Israel will take the stage weeks before pivotal elections at home.`\
 https://www.nytimes.com/live/2026/09/24/world/un-general-assembly-news

 **In San Francisco, It’s a Good Time to Be a Satirist**\